bhky/targetran/docs/API.md

 Get a random crop of the input image.
 - `__init__` parameters
   - `crop_height_fraction_range` (`Tuple[float, float]`, default `(0.8, 0.9)`):
-    The lower and upper limits (both exclusive) of the image crop height, given as fractions of the image height.
+    The lower (inclusive) and upper (exclusive, if value differs from lower) limits of the image crop height, given as fractions of the image height.
     Both values should be greater than `0.0` and less than `1.0`.
   - `crop_width_fraction_range` (`Tuple[float, float]`, default `(0.8, 0.9)`):
-      The lower and upper limits (both exclusive) of the image crop width, given as fractions of the image width.
+      The lower (inclusive) and upper (exclusive, if value differs from lower) limits of the image crop width, given as fractions of the image width.
       Both values should be greater than `0.0` and less than `1.0`.
   - `probability` (`float`, default `0.9`): Probability to apply the transformation.